Tax

 Can You Use Bank Statements for Deductions?

-Bank statements typically aren’t enough to substantiate a tax deduction because they lack the specific details that the IRS needs to see—name of payee, amount paid, date incurred, and a description of the item or service that proves the expenditure was a business-related expense.
+Bank statements typically aren't enough to substantiate a tax deduction.
+They should be accompanied by additional documentation (invoices, bills, mileage logs, etc.) clearly describing the business purpose.
+The IRS needs to see – name of payee, amount paid, date incurred, and a description of the item or service that proves the expenditure was business-related.

 For example, a bank statement will demonstrate that you paid $275 at OfficeWorks.
 But it won't indicate whether the items you purchased were for personal or business-related purposes.